READ OUR OFFICIAL STATEMENT ON THE RECENT U.S. IMMIGRATION POLICY CHANGES AFFECTING VULNERABLE POPULATIONS

 I was sick with the need for a hug.
 Nobody was there to hug me.

-While I was struggling with my mental health I met a family, a husband, a wife, and a little kid.
+While I was struggling with my mental health I met a family: a husband, a wife, and a little kid.

 The wife of the family was struggling with her mental health.
 You could see the serious problem in her face.
 The husband came to me for help.
 They lost their two little children in the rush of the airport, leaving Afghanistan.
-They were here, their kids were in Afghanistan.
+They were here, but their kids were in Afghanistan.
 One of his kids has a genetic mental health problem.
 He can’t say when he’s hungry.
 The other child was a girl.
 They were both little, three and five or something like that.
 I started to try to help him although I was also sick.

-One day, a support team from USAID came.
+One day, a support team came.
 I got the family to their office headquarters.
 I arranged that meeting for them and the dad started to explain.
 I translated for him.
 While I was translating the woman passed out and the meeting did not work.
 I said, “I want to at least try one more thing.
 Let’s email.”
 So I spent four or five hours writing an email.
 I would write and delete over and over.
 In the end, it was a very good email.
 I wanted to describe the situation of the mother: how it feels to be a mother apart from her young kids.
-They circulated this email to all the USAID teams in Washington, DC.
+They circulated this email in Washington, DC.
 And we got a lot of replies.

 Oh my god.
 I was very happy.
 They were more than happy!
 It still took seven months.